 Kindness and patience matter as dealing with depression is challenging for both the person affected and those they interact with.

 When engaging with a depressed employee, be mindful of your own emotions.
-If you feel anger, frustration or diminished, remember that people with depression are battling difficult inner struggles on a daily basis.
+If you feel anger, frustration or diminished, remember that people with depression are battling difficult inner struggles daily.
 This isn't about you; it's your role as a team leader or HR to provide adequate support.
-Keep in mind, depression is an illness, often temporary.
+Keep in mind that depression is an illness.
 Supporting your employees aids your team and reflects inspirational leadership.

 And above all, be proactive and allow people to train their minds.
 In addition, ensure your employees have access to necessary resources, like Employee Assistance Programs.